JohanSnurre/OSLab-3/readme.md

 Data structures and fields

-    We have introduced some data structures, local variables and few conditional variables for the functionality of the code.
-Some of them are listed as below:
+    We have introduced some data structures like locks and conditions as well as counters for the functionality of the code. they are listed as below:

     Struct lock bus_lock: